By Daniel Margrain

 You would have to believe the citations of experts in disciplines only superficially connected to structural engineering, ballistics, nano-thermite and other specialist fields, like David Ray Griffin and Lynn Margolis who the truth movement regularly cite.
 Griffin is professor of philosophy of religion and theology , and Margolis specializes in evolutionary theory and biology .

-Some epistemological aspects of 9-11 conspiracy theories that I have seen on the internet in recent days, include evidential cherry-picking and egregious ‘quote mining’, disproportionate emphasis on anomaly and attention to these kinds of maverick voices .
+Some epistemological aspects of 9/11 conspiracy theories include evidential cherry-picking and egregious ‘quote mining’, disproportionate emphasis on anomaly and attention to these kinds of maverick voices .
 The truth movement consistently cite experts in irrelevant disciplines.
 Loose Change is full of this, for example .

 Like Holocaust deniers and climate change deniers, internet ‘experts’ not only cite loosely connected academics, but also cite discredited academics like Steven E Jones to support their theories.
 They pontificate on highly complex matters like engineering and munitions with apparent absolute certainty, and have a habit of cross referencing one another in a cosy little circle.
 They frequently use faulty logic, like presenting inductive possibility (inference) as deductive fact .